 - Book: Inconsistency Tolerance (with Leopoldo Bertossi and Anthony Hunter)

-- Teaching Answer Set Programming
+- Teaching Answer Set Programming (an online course)

 - The comments.sty latex style!